-The speed at which one slide is scanned by the machine may have little actual bearing to how long it takes to get a scanned image of a slide.
-Let’s imagine you are a lab technician with a prepared sample slide in your hand and you need it scanned and turned into an image file.
-Here are two scenarios to consider for time, effort and workflow.
+The speed at which the machine scans one slide may have little actual bearing on how long it takes to get a scanned image of a slide.
+Suppose you are a lab technician with a prepared sample slide in your hand and need it scanned and turned into an image file.
+Here are two scenarios to consider for time, effort, and workflow.

 Conventional Multi-slide Scanner

-The Grundium Ocus personal slide scanners make digital pathology simple and fast.
-Their excellent quality-to-price ratio makes the Ocus attainable to practically any pathology establishment, a heavy procurement process isn’t needed.
-The screen sharing and remote operation do away with the need for the pathologist to be onsite and getting a second opinion is only a click away.
+The Grundium Ocus® personal slide scanners make digital pathology simple and fast.
+Their excellent quality-to-price ratio makes the Ocus attainable to practically any pathology establishment; there is no need for a heavy procurement process.
+The screen sharing and remote operation do away with the need for the pathologist to be onsite.
+Getting a second opinion is only a couple clicks away.

-Book an online demo with our expert and see for yourself how easy it is to scan and share images with an Ocus, and how it fits your line of work.
-You'll be surprised how this level of image quality and usability can come in such a small, affordable and beautifully designed package!
+Book an online demo with our expert and see how easy it is to scan and share images with an Ocus® and how it fits your line of work.
+You'll be surprised how this image quality and usability level can come in such a small, affordable, and beautifully designed package!

-If you have questions about picking the right setup for your application, contact Davide or Mika at Grundium for personal assistance.
+If you have questions about picking the correct setup for your application, contact our sales director Davide for personal assistance.